Thursday, September 16, 2010

 So the first exercise for the e-course was to create a word the inspires our intention for the year.
 It used the 'Word of the Year Discovery Tool' created by Christine Kane

-With the seeds I have been planting I shall nurture my garden and let it grow.
+My word for the year is flourish With the seeds I have been planting I shall nurture my garden and let it grow.
 A garden full of blossoming beautiful scented roses.

 Monday, January 11, 2010